Reveal IT Talent Survey: Top Technology Roles and Skills for 2026

 Talent Shortages Are the Top Challenge

-Talent shortages have emerged as the #1 software development challenge for 2026, with 50% of organizations citing difficulties in recruiting and retaining skilled technical staff.
-Eight in ten (80%) reported that talent shortages are affecting their operations.
-The demand is most acute for AI expertise, with 56% of respondents planning to invest in people to build AI capabilities.
-Nearly half of large enterprises (47%) say shortages are directly limiting their ability to meet goals.
+Talent shortages emerged as the #1 software development challenge: 50% of organizations citing difficulties in recruiting and retaining skilled technical staff; 80% reported that talent shortages are affecting their operations.
+The demand is acute for AI expertise, with 56% planning to invest in people to build AI capabilities.
+Nearly half of large enterprises (47%) say shortages are limiting their ability to meet goals.

 How the Expanding Role of AI is Impacting Tech Hiring